 The SIE exam is a critical first step in the path to becoming a financial advisor or insurance agent.
 This introductory exam tests your knowledge of securities and is required for anyone planning to work with securities.

 Passing the SIE test comes down to understanding the test, taking advantage of SIE exam prep, and being ready and focused on test day.
 This article will give you all the tools you need to prepare for and pass your SIE Exam.

 The Security Industry Essentials, or SIE, exam tests your understanding of the basic knowledge needed to work in the securities industry.
 It is required for all financial advisors and insurance agents who use securities-based products as part of a financial plan with clients.

 The test is administered by the Financial Industry Regulatory Authority (FINRA), at independent test centers.

 A score of 70 is required to pass the SIE test and will satisfy the passing requirement for four years.
 The SIE exam costs $60 to take, which is paid at registration.

 Successfully passing the SIE exam allows you to register for and take advanced licensing exams, such as the Series 6 and Series 63.
 These exams are required for financial professionals working in different capacities as financial advisors or insurance agents to become licensed.
-The type of license you need to get will depend on your role and your state’s requirements, but the most common to begin are the Series 6 and the Series 63.
+The type of license you need to get will depend on your role and your state’s requirements, but the most common to begin are Series 6 and Series 63.

-What does the SIE Exam cover?
+What Does the SIE Exam cover?